 SEC Bylaws require that coaches and administrators refrain from public criticism of officials, as well as making public comments about any specific communications with the Conference office related to officiating.
 This is a bylaw that was enacted by unanimous vote of the SEC's member institutions and it is the responsibility of the Conference office to enforce this bylaw by use of private or public reprimands, fines or suspensions.

-Although the Conference office does not publicly communicate about personnel actions and school personnel are restricted in their comments about officiating, we did decide in the offseason to be more intentional in communicating other matters about the officiating process to all of our audiences:
+Although the Conference office does not publicly communicate about personnel actions and school personnel are restricted in their comments about officiating, we have in recent years decided to be more intentional in communicating other matters about the officiating process to all of our audiences:

-- We invited national media to participate as guest officials at a spring football game.
+- We have invited national media to participate as guest officials at spring football games.
 You can find their perspectives on their officiating experiences in stories linked here.

 - We launched a website -- www.secsports.com/officiating -- to provide background on SEC officiating, including an in-depth look at how we recruit, train, assign and evaluate SEC officials.

-- We created a Twitter account -- @SECOfficiating -- to educate and inform fans about our officiating program.
-We view it as a tool for additional perspective on officiating and rules applications, but as I said at SEC Media Days in July, we have no intention of tweeting all day on Saturdays about individual calls.
+- We created a Twitter account -- @SECOfficiating -- to educate and inform fans about officiating.
+We view it as a tool for additional perspective on officiating and rules applications, but as I said when we introduced this account, we have no intention of tweeting all day on Saturdays about individual calls.

 - Veteran SEC official Matt Austin moved into the TV studio to offer expert analysis and rules interpretations in real-time on game days.
 Matt is not an employee of the SEC and is able to provide his independent perspective through various ESPN platforms, but primarily through the SEC Network.
-The SEC is the only conference to have an officiating analyst specifically assigned to its conference network.
+The SEC was the first conference to have an officiating analyst specifically assigned to its conference network.

 I hope you will take advantage of these resources to gain a better understanding about the SEC Officiating program as we all continue to seek elusive perfection in this game of surprises that we love -- college football.